UW-Hydro/MetSim/docs/index.rst

        temperature, humidity, and precipitation.
 Agricultural and Forest Meteorology, 93:211-228.

 ..
-[7] Bohn, T. J., K. M. Whitney, G. Mascaro, and E. R. Vivoni, 2018.
-A simple
+[7] Bohn, T. J., K. M. Whitney, G. Mascaro, and E. R. Vivoni, 2019.
+A
-       approach for approximating the diurnal cycle of precipitation for large- scale hydrological simulations.
-Journal of Hydrometeorology (submitted).
+       deterministic approach for approximating the diurnal cycle of precipitation for large-scale hydrological simulations.
+Journal of Hydrometeorology (accepted). doi: 10.1175/JHM-D-18-0203.1.

 Sitemap
 =======